fablabbcn/fablabs.io/README.md

 - you need to setup the SSL hosts and .env vars from the docker-compose.yml
 - you need to run the assets pipeline to update public/assets

-`docker-compose exec app rake tmp:clean` `docker-compose exec app rake assets:precompile` `docker-compose restart app`
+`docker-compose exec app bundle exec rake tmp:clear` `docker-compose exec app bundle exec rake assets:precompile` `docker-compose restart app`